-Figure 1 presents the weather map during 16-19 October 2023, indicating that a low-pressure cell was active in the East-Sea of Viet Nam, having rainfall impact on the LMB area.
-Generally, the Mekong region was influenced by ITCZ band sifting southward and a Tropical depression in East Sea of Viet Nam which is later develop to a tropical storm named Sanba.
-Under this weather condition, moderate to heavy rainfall occurred over southern and eastern parts of LMB, especially over southern Lao PDR, 3S basin, central to southwestern part of Cambodia, and central to southern parts of Viet Nam.
+Figure 1 presents the weather map during 23-26 October 2023, indicating that a high-pressure cell was active in the East-Sea of Viet Nam, having rainfall impact on the LMB area.
+Generally, the Mekong region was influenced by ITCZ band sifting southward and the high-pressure system pushed from China until central Viet Nam.
+Under this weather condition, moderate to heavy rainfall occurred from central to southern and eastern parts of LMB, especially over southern Lao PDR, 3S basin, most part of Cambodia, and central to southern parts of Viet Nam.